 - 41% of global marketers say their biggest challenge is creating the most efficient marketing mix possible across channels to drive results

 - Less than one-half of marketers say they have the right technology tools in place and 61% say their current tools are underutilized.

 Technology is evolving at light speed.
 In this dynamic environment, marketers are still finding their way in trying to assemble the right combination of platforms, solutions and tools to power their strategies and programs.
 This requires them to play the challenging role of technologist as they evaluate and choose new tools and platforms and learn how to use all these new capabilities.

 Clearly, marketing technology is both mission critical and ever-changing.
 So where is it headed next?
-Expect to see technology vendors increasingly focused on helping marketers take their cross-channel customer experiences to the next level.
+Expect to see technology vendors increasingly focused on helping marketers take their cross-channel marketing to the next level.
 This means assisting them with the following:

-- Harnessing customer data to achieve a single view of the customer across devices, as well as offline channels.
+- Harnessing customer data to achieve a single customer view across devices, as well as offline channels.